JulietteMaes01/University-Projects/README.md

 ## Advanced Concepts of Machine Learning

 ### First Assignment - Backpropagation
+**Objective**:
-For this assignment, we had to implement our own Neural Network without relying on high-level libraries (Keras, TensorFlow, etc.).
-We implemented backpropagation to produce and train a network with 3 layers: input, hidden, and output.
+Implement a custom Neural Network without relying on high-level libraries to understand the fundamentals of backpropagation.

-An example of what to aim for: when the input layer is given `<0,0,0,1,0,0,0,0>` as input, the output to aim for is also `<0,0,0,1,0,0,0,0>`.

-We also studied the weights and activations of the hidden nodes of our network to interpret them.
+**Description**:
+The task involves creating a Neural Network architecture with three layers: input, hidden, and output.
+Backpropagation, a key algorithm for training neural networks, is implemented to adjust the network's weights and biases based on the error between predicted and actual outputs.

 #### Result summary
 Our experiments involved varying learning rates (alpha values) and different initialization strategies for weights and biases.
 We discovered that: